The Challenging Conditions Myth

 Paddle TV's "Extreme" Gear Review

-The Challenging Conditions myth has also wormed its way into "essential gear" checklists that advise paddlers what precautions they need for cold water.
-The National Center for Cold Water Safety says you should follow Five Golden Rules for building yourself a strong cold water safety net - one of which is always dress for the water temperature.
-With that in mind, look at the following "What You Need For Cold Water Paddling" list and ask yourself what's missing:
+The Challenging Conditions myth has also wormed its way into "essential gear" checklists for cold water paddling.
+The National Center for Cold Water Safety recommends Five Golden Rules that empower you to build a strong cold water safety net.
+Rule Two is Dress for The Water Temperature.

 -